WenyeZhou51/The-Hollows/Assets/Scripts/SETUP_PHASE2_OBELISK.md

 # Phase 2 Obelisk Setup Guide

-This guide explains how to set up the Phase 2 Obelisk with the coinflip animations for the Sunder ability.
+This guide explains how to set up the Phase 2 Obelisk with the coinflip animations for the Conspire ability.

 ## 1. Setting Up the Animator